Wildfire Statistics: Wildfire Damage & Home Insurance Claims by State

 Show All Rows

-Table displays count of fires deemed significant by the National Weather Service, which means they resulted in at least one fatality or injury or caused property damage.
+Table shows number of fires that resulted in at least one death or injury, or caused property damage.

 Wildfire statistics by acres burned